zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/ggsa-publishing-export/ggsa-publishing-export.md

 17. You can now Exit the dashboard using the Actions dropdown.

 ## **STEP 4**: Import/Export
 You can use export and import to migrate your pipeline and its contents between GoldenGate Stream Analytics systems, or you can also migrate only select artifacts.
-You can import a pipeline developed with the latest version of GoldenGate Stream Analytics.You have learned the import functionality in the beginning of this workshop.
+You can import a pipeline developed with the latest version of GoldenGate Stream Analytics.
+You have learned the import functionality in the beginning of this workshop.
 In this lab you will export the dashboard that you just create in the last step.

 1. Hover over the RevenueByCustomerSegementLab3 dashboard
 2. Click on the Export icon on the right part of the screen.